getify/foi-lang/test-new-tokenizer/Lexical-Grammar.md

     All eight emit single Escape tokens in the output stream.
-    The split into eight named productions lets the syntactic grammar reference each by name rather than by value-literal discrimination.
+    The split into eight named productions lets the syntactic grammar reference each by name rather than discriminating by value-literal.

-8. Recursive forward reference and embed-boundary detection:
+8. **Recursive forward reference and embed-boundary detection.**

     LexInterpExpr's body recursively contains Tokens — including nested LexSpacingInterpStr or further LexInterpExpr, which
     may themselves contain more nested strings.
 The combinator handles this via a forward-declared lazy reference resolved at parse time.
 In EBNF the recursion is direct:
-    LexInterpExpr → Token → (LexSpacingInterpStr | LexInterpExpr)
+    `LexInterpExpr → Token → (LexSpacingInterpStr | LexInterpExpr) → LexInterpExpr`.
-    → LexInterpExpr.

     InterpExprStop is defined as `&"`"` — a positive lookahead on a bare backtick.
-This means LexInterpStr (the plain interp form) CANNOT be nested inside an InterpExpr body: its opener begins with a bare backtick, which the InterpExprStop lookahead treats as the embed-close.
+This means LexInterpStr (the plain interp form) cannot be nested inside an InterpExpr body: its opener begins with a bare backtick, which the InterpExprStop lookahead treats as the embed-close.
 The simplification is
     intentional: plain-in-plain nesting would create a grammar